isladr3/isladr3/README.md

 - 💞️ I’m looking to collaborate on ... ai applications
 - 📫 How to reach me ... andres.alcantar@hotmail.com
 - 😄 Pronouns: ...
 He/Him/His
 - ⚡ Fun fact: ...
-I saw my first movie in theaters when I was 18.
+The first time I went to a movie theater was when I was 18.

 <!---
 isladr3/isladr3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.